 Treatment with Tasigna can cause Grade 3/4 thrombocytopenia, neutropenia and anemia.
-Perform complete blood counts every two weeks for the first 2 months and then monthly thereafter, or as clinically indicated.
+Perform complete blood counts every 2 weeks for the first 2 months and then monthly thereafter, or as clinically indicated.
 Myelosuppression was generally reversible and usually managed by withholding Tasigna temporarily or dose reduction [see DOSAGE AND ADMINISTRATION].

 Tasigna has been shown to prolong cardiac ventricular repolarization as measured by the QT interval on the surface ECG in a concentration-dependent manner [see ADVERSE REACTIONS, CLINICAL PHARMACOLOGY].
 Prolongation of the QT interval can result in a type of ventricular tachycardia called torsade de pointes, which may result in syncope, seizure, and/or death.
-ECGs should be performed at baseline, seven days after initiation of Tasigna, and periodically as clinically indicated and following dose adjustments.
+ECGs should be performed at baseline, 7 days after initiation of Tasigna, and periodically as clinically indicated and following dose adjustments.

 Tasigna should not be used in patients who have hypokalemia, hypomagnesemia or long QT syndrome.
 Before initiating Tasigna and periodically, test electrolyte, calcium and magnesium blood levels.
 Hypokalemia or hypomagnesemia must be corrected prior to initiating Tasigna and these electrolytes should be monitored periodically during therapy.

 Significant prolongation of the QT interval may occur when Tasigna is inappropriately taken with food and/or strong CYP3A4 inhibitors and/or medicinal products with a known potential to prolong QT.
 Therefore, coadministration with food must be avoided and concomitant use with strong CYP3A4 inhibitors and/or medicinal products with a known potential to prolong QT should be avoided.
 The presence of hypokalemia and hypomagnesemia may further prolong the QT interval.

 Sudden deaths have been reported in 0.3% of patients with CML treated with nilotinib in clinical studies of 5,661 patients.
 The relative early occurrence of some of these deaths relative to the initiation of nilotinib suggests the possibility that ventricular repolarization abnormalities may have contributed to their occurrence.